quinnbrussel/evolv-image-ml/README.md

 The index of each image in a directory must coorespond with that of its mask.

+For annotation, [Labelme](https://github.com/wkentaro/labelme), a free annotation software, is a recommended software.

 Next, the user must set 'DATA_DIR' in line 1 of header.py to the path of the data directory.

 For example: